-- Describe the Design-Build Team's concept of the project construction management organization and how it interrelates with the other elements of the Design-Build Team's organization for the project. - Provide a brief narrative description of the Design-Build Team's proposed plan for performing construction on the project.
-This description shall include at least the following: - A construction organization chart for the project, showing the relationships between functions shown on the chart and the functional relationships with subcontractors. - The chart shall indicate how the Design-Build Team intends to divide the project into work segments to enable optimum construction performance. - Descriptions of those categories of work that the Design-Build Team anticipates will be performed by the Design-Build Team's own direct labor force and those categories that will be performed by subcontractors.

-- The Design-Build Team's plans and procedures to insure timely deliveries of materials to achieve the project schedule. - Describe the overall strengths of the construction team and their ability to fulfill the construction and construction management requirements of this project. - Describe the Design-Build Team's approach to site access and material staging.
+- Describe the Design-Build Team's concept of the project construction management organization and how it interrelates with the other elements of the Design-Build Team's organization for the project. - Provide a brief narrative of the Design-Build Team's proposed plan for performing construction.
+This description shall include at least the following: - Indicate if, and how, the Design-Build Team intends to divide the project into work segments to enable optimum construction performance. - Describe the work categories that the Design-Build Team anticipates will be performed by the Design-Build Team's own direct labor force and those categories that will be performed by subcontractors. - Describe the Design-Build Team's plans and procedures to insure timely deliveries of materials to achieve the project schedule. - Describe the Design-Build Team's approach to site access and material staging.

-2. Responsiveness to RFP - 20 points
+2. Responsiveness to RFP - 37 points